qcif-training/StatisticalComparisonsUsingR/_episodes/07-Multiple-Testing.md

 teaching: 10
 exercises: 45
 questions:
-- "How do we interpret p-values when mutiple comparisons are carried out"
+- "How do we interpret p-values when mutiple comparisons are carried out?"
 objectives:
 - "Recognise the impact of multiple testing on the meaning of p-values"
 - "Adjust p-values to compensate for the effects of multiple testing"